4. Mediation

 M = self_esteem)

-1. The effect of X on Y (total effect = pathway c)
+1. Simple regression for the effect of X on Y (total effect = pathway c)

-2. The effect of X on M (indirect effect pathway a)
+2. Simple regression for the effect of X on M (indirect effect pathway a)

-4. The effect of X and M on Y (for direct effect estimation = pathway c’)
+• while controlling for X (for direct effect estimation = pathway c')

-When running your models, you need to assign them to objects in the environment to then be able to use them in a call to the mediation package.
+When running your models, you need to assign them to objects in the environment to then be able to use them in a call to the mediation package when you run your bootstrapping process.
+Take note of how I call my models below to help you do this.

-Step 1: Test the total effect - pathway c
+Step 1: Test the c pathway of the total effect

 \[ Y = b_0 + b_1 * X + e \]